DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 I have no other explanation for what is happening.

 NATO has the power to create an iron dome above Ukraine, preventing air strikes.
-NATO has the power to stop civilians from dying.
+NATO has the technology to intercept Russian attacks without deploying a single soldier.

 Yet NATO is doing NOTHING.

+The West is using Ukraine as a live shield, letting Ukrainian women and children die.

-History shows us that dictators don't stop when they are winning.
-If the world does nothing to save Ukraine, what's to stop Putin from using the same nuclear threat to invade Latvia, Lithuania or Estonia, Kasakhstan or Georgia or any other of the former USSR republics?
-TODO
+History shows us that dictators don't stop while winning.
+If the world does nothing to save Ukraine, what's to stop Putin from using the same nuclear threat to invade Latvia, Lithuania or Estonia, Georgia or Kazakhstan, or any other of the former USSR republics?

 **This is a broken promise**